anismiles/html-learning-adventure/docs/index.md

 ---

+Speaking of the tools that power the web, let's dive deeper into HTML itself and discover some fascinating secrets about the language you're about to master.

 ### Incredible HTML Secrets That Most People Don't Know

-Ready for some seriously mind-blowing facts, Myra?
-These are the kinds of secrets that even many adults who use the internet every day don't know!
+Ready for some fascinating facts, Myra?
+These are the kinds of insights that even many adults who use the internet every day don't know!

 #### The Magic Story of the First HTML Tags